Surfaces of minimal degree of tame representation type and mutations of Cohen-Macaulay modules

 Now we apply this approach to Ulrich bundles.
 If $\cU$ is an Ulrich bundle over $X$, then, up to a twist, $\cU$ fits into an extension of the form \eqref{ulrich-extension} by Proposition \ref{ulrichprop}.
 Set $W = \Ext^1_X(\cL,\cO_X(-F))^*$, so that $w = \dim(W)=d_X-2$.
 Then, there is some $\xi \in A \ts B \ts W^*$ determined up to a non-zero scalar such that $\cU \simeq \Phi(\cR_\xi)$.
 We write $\cU = \cU_\xi$, and we call this the Ulrich bundle associated with $\xi$.
 Note that this is an instance of a bundle referred to as $\cF=\Phi(\cR_\xi)$ from \S \ref{irreg}, but we use the letter $\cU$ when dealing with Ulrich bundles.

 Having this in mind we see that, if $\cU$ is indecomposable and rigid, then looking at the weight vector $(b,a)$ of $\cR_\xi$, the unordered pair $\{a,b\}$ must give a Schur root, i.e. $a$ and $b$ must be two Fibonacci numbers of the form $\phi_{w,k}$, $\phi_{w,k-1}$, for $k \ge 1$.
-Moreover for the weight vector $(b,a)=(\phi_{w,k-1},\phi_{w,k})$ there is a unique indecomposable bundle, which we denote by $\fU_k$, and each $\fU_k$ is exceptional, Gothic letters being reserved to rigid objects.
+Moreover for the weight vector $(b,a)=(\phi_{w,k-1},\phi_{w,k})$ there is a unique indecomposable bundle, which we denote by $\fU_k$, and each $\fU_k$ is exceptional (we will use gothic letters only for rigid objects).

 We notice that, since $\cO_X(-F)$ and $\cL$ are interchanged by dualizing and twisting by $\omega_X(H)$, the bundles $\fU_{k}(-H)$ and $\fU_{1-k}^* \ts \omega_X$ are both indecomposable and rigid with the same weight vector, and must then be isomorphic by Lemma \ref{aspita}, part \eqref{citoqua}.